A Survey of Multi-View Representation Learning: Multi-View Representation alignment

-In this section we will review the multi-view representation learning techniques based on the correlation principle: canonical correlation analysis (CCA) and its extensions that range from shallow modeling to non-linear deep embedding.
-In particular, we will investigate the related work of probabilistic CCA, sparse CCA, kernel CCA and deep CCA to illustrate the direct mapping and generative views of multi-view representation learning theories.
+In this section we will review the multi-view representation learning techniques from the perspective of correlation-based multi-view alignment: canonical correlation analysis (CCA), sparse CCA, kernel CCA, and deep CCA.

-\subsection{Canonical Correlation Analysis}
+\subsubsection{Canonical Correlation Analysis}

 Canonical Correlation Analysis \cite{Hotelling1936} has become increasingly popular for its capability of effectively modeling the relationship between two or more sets of variables.
-From the perspective of multi-view representation learning, CCA computes a shared embedding of both sets of variables through maximizing the correlations among the variables between the two sets.
+From the perspective of multi-view representation learning, CCA computes a shared embedding of both or more sets of variables through maximizing the correlations among the variables among these sets.
 More specifically, CCA has been widely used in multi-view learning tasks to generate low-dimensional representations \cite{KidronSE05,Sun2008,Rasiwasia2010}.
 Improved generalization performance has been witnessed in areas including dimensionality reduction \cite{Foster08multi-viewdimensionality,SunCY10,AvronBTZ13}, clustering \cite{FernBF05,BlaschkoL08,ChaudhuriKLS09}, regression \cite{KakadeF07,McWilliamsBB13}, word embeddings \cite{DhillonFU11,DhillonRFU12,GongKIL14}, and discriminant learning \cite{KimKC07,zhang2011multi,SuFGT12}.
 For example, Figure \ref{cross_CCA1} shows a fascinating cross-modality application of CCA in cross-media retrieval.

 Given a pair of datasets $X=[x_{1},\ldots,x_{n}]$ and $Y=[y_{1},\ldots,y_{n}]$, CCA tends to find linear projections $w_{x}$ and $w_{y}$, which make the corresponding examples in the two datasets maximally correlated in the projected space.
 The correlation coefficient between the two datasets in the projected space is given by